Persistent homology for low-complexity models: Gaussian width, entropy, and doubling dimension

 It is intuitively clear that the doubling dimension of Euclidean space $\R^d$ is of order $d$, but it can be considerably lower for certain subsets of $\R^d$.
 The metric spaces we consider here are finite subspaces $X\subset \R^d$.
 The {\em diameter} $\diam(X)$ is the largest pairwise distance between points in $X$.
 The {\em spread} $\Delta$ of such a set is the ratio of the diameter to the smallest pairwise distance between points in $X$.
 If a space $X$ has doubling dimension $\dim_d(X)$, then it is easy to see that any ball of radius $R$ can be covered with $\lceil\lambda^{\log_2(R/r)}\rceil = \lceil (R/r)^{\dim_d(X)}\rceil$ balls of radius $r$.
 From this it can be deduced that the cardinality $n=|X|$, the spread $\Delta$ and the doubling dimension are related as

 In~\cite{sheehy2013linear}, a linear size approximation to the Vietoris-Rips complex has been derived and analysed in terms of the doubling dimension.
-The key is to approximate the point cloud $X$ by a nested sequence of nets $\mathcal{N}_\alpha$, in such a way that at each relevant level the spread of the net is constant.
-The approach was further extended in~\cite{choudhary2014local}, who introduce a local version of the doubling dimension.
+The approach was further extended in~\cite{choudhary2014local}, where a local version of the doubling dimension is introduced.

 It turns out that the doubling dimension is closely related to the Gaussian width, a fact pointed out in~\cite{indyk2007nearest}.
 This relationship provides an alternative way of expressing the cardinality of a set of points in terms of the spread and some intrinsic geometric parameter.
 To make this relationship precise, we need to introduce the inequalities of Dudley and Sudakov.
 References are \cite{talagrand2014upper} or \cite[Chapter 13]{boucheron2013concentration}.